sordina/GLM/README.md

 * glm2props - List properties found in file
 * glm2dot - Output a Dot file for use with GraphViz

-Library functions are currently not exposed.
+Library functions are also exposesd under:

+* Dot
+* Nesting
+* Parser2
+* Tokenizer

 Usage: